libraryofcelsus/Aetherius_AI_Assistant/readme.md

 My goal is to create a locally ran Ai Assistant that you actually have control over and own.
 One that cannot be changed or limited by an external force without concent.
 Aetherius aims to provide a modular, personalized AI assistant using Retrieval Augmented Generation and Tools.
 If all goes as planned, Aetherius will support integration with other open-source projects.

-In January 2023, I had my inaugural encounter with ChatGPT 3.5.
-Since that pivotal moment, I've been deeply obsessed with AI, dedicating countless hours each day to both its study and hands-on experimentation.
-The Aetherius AI Assistant is the cumulation of that research.
+In January 2023, I had my inaugural experience with ChatGPT 3.5 and LLMs in general.
+Since that moment, I've been deeply obsessed with AI, dedicating countless hours each day to studying it and to hands-on experimentation.
+The Aetherius AI Assistant is the culmination of that research.

 ## Future Plans